Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 How Often Do You Feed A Horse Chestnut Bonsai?

-I feed my Horse Chestnut bonsai once a month during the growing season with an all purpose fertiliser which is more than to keep it healthy.
+I feed my Horse Chestnut bonsai once a month during the growing season with an all purpose fertiliser which is more than enough to keep it healthy.

 (For more info you can read – Do You Need To Use “Bonsai” Fertiliser?)